jpedro/jpedro.github.io/.posts/schemaless.md

 databases, out of the box schema changes sometimes involve locking and copying an entire table from the old to the new structure.

-When that table holds billions and billions of rows it will be unavailable, sometimes for hours and hours.
+When that table holds millions and millions of rows it will be unavailable, sometimes for hours and hours.